 Unfortunately no, once a vote has been made we can't change it on our end.

 I see people cheating.
 What should I do?

 Please email email@example.com detailing what you are suspecting.
 The more details you can give the better we can evaluate the situation.

 Someone appears to have taken my (friends, family’s, sisters BFF's cousin's neighbor, etc.) artwork from where it is posted on the web and submitted it as their own design.
 What do I do?

 We take issues of artist ownership VERY seriously, and we will happily work with you if you can demonstrate to us that an entry submitted in someone else's name is your own.
 It is always best if you contact us directly in these matters at firstname.lastname@example.org and we will take the appropriate steps to resolve the matter.
 Please email us the link to the stolen design and the link of the original owner, it helps us out!

 Do I get paid per shirt sold if I win?

-If I don't win, does WeLoveFine keep my design?
+If my design isn’t selected, does WeLoveFine keep my design?

-No, this is just a design contest, but if your design does not get picked, it's still your design!
+No, if your design is not selected it's still your design!